CoinWeek Ancient Coin Series by Mike Markowitz …..

-He fought a series of campaigns against the Hepthalites, a warlike tribe of steppe nomads whose origins are obscure, ultimately dying while leading his army in battle near Herat in Afghanistan in 484.
-Peroz was succeeded by a brother, Balash, who was overthrown in turn by Kavad (or Kavadh), a son of Peroz, with the assistance of a Hepthalite army.
+He fought a series of campaigns against the Hephthalites, a warlike tribe of steppe nomads whose origins are obscure, ultimately dying while leading his army in battle near Herat in Afghanistan in 484.
+Peroz was succeeded by a brother, Balash, who was overthrown in turn by Kavad (or Kavadh), a son of Peroz, with the assistance of a Hephthalite army.

 On his coinage, Peroz wears several different winged crowns.

 Born about 473, Kavad was imprisoned during the reign of his uncle Balash, narrowly avoiding execution.
 He escaped, raised a revolt, and eventually seized the throne in 488, but only exercised effective rule after he executed his powerful prime minister Sukhra in 493.

 Kavad then came under the influence of Mazdak, a prophet and reformer who preached a primitive form of socialism.
 This did not sit well with the nobility, and in 496 Kavad’s brother Djamasp (or Zamasp) staged a palace coup.
 Kavad escaped to the Hephthalites, regaining his throne in 498.
 He eventually turned against the Mazdakites, who were massacred about the year 528.